KhateebAhmad/EazyServices/README.md

-# TapServe - TapServe web application
+# EazyServe - EazyServe web application

 # Micro-service configuration for clustering
 A property file is used to configure runtime application properties of the micro-services.
 In future, this properties file should be discarded and a configuration application such as Consule should be used to configure application properties.